17 Relaxing AIP Herbal Tea Recipes

 AIP Herbal Wellness Tea Recipes

-Honey and lemon are used in many countries to ease colds and sore throats, so just imagine how adding turmeric and ginger would boost the effect!
+Honey and lemon are used in many countries to ease colds, so just imagine how adding turmeric and ginger would boost the effect!
 You end up with a warming cup of goodness that can actually shorten the duration of a cold, but could also make you feel relaxed and revived at the same time.
-The turmeric and ginger help to boost the immune system, letting you fight off bugs more easily.
+The turmeric and ginger help reduce inflammation and soothe sore throats.

 – Auto Immune Wellness